Friday, March 27, 2026

 Learn more by accessing the Flinto Case:

-✅ 2) Chronology of facts supported by documentary evidence: https://lnkd.in/d7SNWw9s
+✅ 2) Chronology of Facts for the Reconstruction of Events supported by documentary evidence;